Magnetometry with Broadband Microwave Fields in Nitrogen-Vacancy Centers in Diamond: Introduction

-The four vectorial orientations of NV defects and the hyperfine coupling to nearby nuclear spins leave a rich spectrum of resonances in the microwave (MW) domain, whose locations encode information about the vector components of the DC magnetic field.
+The four vectorial orientations of NV defects and the hyperfine coupling to nearby nuclear spins leave a rich spectrum of resonances in the microwave (MW) domain, whose frequencies encode information about the vector components of the DC magnetic field.
 Scanning these spin resonances with a tunable MW field and off-resonant optical readout is the basis of the widely employed optically detected magnetic resonance (ODMR) modality for magnetic field sensing~\cite{gruber1997scanning, maertz2010vector}.
 To more efficiently probe multiple NV orientations, vector magnetometers employ sequential measurements of different resonances~\cite{clevenson2018robust} or complex multi-frequency lock-in techniques for simultaneous detection of all orientations~\cite{schloss2018simultaneous}.
 While fluorescence detection of the NV spin is most common, other methods such as photoelectric readout~\cite{bourgeois2015photoelectric, siyushev2019photoelectrical}, spin-to-charge conversion~\cite{shields2015efficient, hopper2016near-infrared-assisted}, IR absorption~\cite{acosta2010broadband}, or laser-threshold~\cite{jeske2016laser} are also possible, in each case detecting the spin populations without directly probing coherent processes on the spin transitions.
 In contrast, magnetic sensing based on electromagnetically induced transparency~\cite{acosta2013electromagnetically} or MW cavity coupling~\cite{ebel2021dispersive, eisenach2021cavity-enhanced, wang2024spin-refrigerated} exploits the coherent interactions of the NV spins with incident electromagnetic radiation.
 Aided by low shot noise power in the MW regime, MW cavity-coupling approaches~\cite{wang2024spin-refrigerated} have reached sensitivities rivaling the best fluorescence detection results~\cite{barry2024sensitive}.
-However, narrowband high-finesse MW cavities can only probe a single spin transition at a time, impeding vector field sensing applications.
+However, narrowband high-finesse MW cavities probe only a limited spectral window at a time, which restricts simultaneous access to all NV transitions and can limit dynamic range under slowly varying background fields.
+In contrast, our broadband-pulse approach spans the entire NV ground-state resonance manifold, addressing all crystallographic orientations and hyperfine transitions simultaneously.
+As the background magnetic field varies, the resonance frequencies shift but remain within the spectral window of the probe pulse, resulting in a smooth and uniquely identifiable change in the transmitted time-domain waveform.
+Here, we consider broadband MW probes for NV magnetometry, theoretically examining the transmission of a short-duration MW pulse through an NV ensemble.
+In particular, the transmitted pulse encodes the full spectrum of NV spin resonances into its temporal response, which can be directly measured by fast MW receivers without the need for frequency-domain spectroscopy.
+The primary challenge that we broach in this paper is how to accurately and robustly invert such a time-domain signal to extract the magnetic field.
+While we consider the field magnitude in this initial study, this approach permits sampling all orientations simultaneously, offering a clear path towards high-bandwidth vector magnetometry with shot-noise-unlimited MW detection.
+Without fully optimizing our protocol, we demonstrate that analyzing the transmitted MW signal in the time domain is sufficient to reach sensitivities that are comparable to those of ODMR.
+In addition, our approach remains accurate at small magnetic field values without requiring a bias field to spectrally separate resonances, a feature that may further improve practical applications of these sensors.